socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

 .. note::

-  While it is possible to update/set/delete the versions and installation statuses of apps and Nextcloud itself, it is **not** recommended to do this directly.
+  While it is possible to update/set/delete the versions and installation statuses of apps and cyfrSpaces itself, it is **not** recommended to do this directly.
 Use the ``occ app:enable``, ``occ app:disable`` and ``occ update`` commands instead.